 There should be taken special measures for ventilation systems in GMO laboratories.
 If something unfortunate happens it should not be possible to e.g. pull or push air from one classified room to another meaning that separate rooms need separate and closeable ventilation systems.

 LAF benches are highly relevant to GMO laboratories.
-They are used as specially protected work areas which aims to protect the material contained in the bench.
-Generally speaking there are to types of LAF benches – horizontal air flow and vertical air flow.
-In GMO laboratories the horizontal air flow LAF benches can only be used for activities where no air pollution can form.
+They are used as specially protected work areas which aim to protect the material contained in the bench.
+Generally speaking, there are two types of LAF benches – horizontal airflow and vertical airflow.
+In GMO laboratories the horizontal airflow LAF benches can only be used for activities where no air pollution can form.

-Even though it’s not a requirement for all classes the Danish Working Environment Authority recommends establishing separate ventilations ducts for each room.
-This is only a requirement for class 3 and 4 but is a good precaution for safety reasons for all classes of GMO laboratories.
+Even though it’s not a requirement for all classes the Danish Working Environment Authority recommends establishing separate ventilation ducts for each room.
+This is only a requirement for classes 3 and 4 but is a good precaution for safety reasons for all classes of GMO laboratories.